Next up, we’ll make a decorative buildable - the Plantpot of Knowledge,

-A buildable is fairly similar to an Item with a few more values to configure and a few to ignore.
-There’s also a hologram which controls its placement.
-We don’t need a conveyor mesh for our building, since our buildings probably shouldn’t be moving around as items on conveyor belts.
-This time we’ll create an separate folder for each of our buildable to have textures, meshes, and so on in one place.
-Create new folder called "Buildables" in your mod’s root folder, then create another folder for our Buildable.
+To stay organized, we’ll create a separate folder for each of our buildables to hold their textures, meshes, and so on in one place.
+Create new folder called "Buildables" in your mod’s root folder, then create another folder for our first Buildable.
 Let’s call it "DocBuild".

 Next, create a blueprint of type